alexliu0121/AI-Agent-for-Web-Search-Using-LLaMA-3/README.md

 # AI Agent Web Search

-This project is a web-based AI agent that performs web searches using OpenAI's LLaMA 3 model and DuckDuckGo API.
+This project is a web-based AI agent that performs web searches using LLaMA 3 model and SerpApi API.
 It uses Flask as the web framework and Replicate as the platform to run the LLaMA 3 model.

 ## Features

-- Perform web searches using GoogleSearch API through SerPapi API
+- Perform web searches using GoogleSearch API through SerpApi API
 - Generate responses using LLaMA 3 model through Replicate API
 - Web interface for interacting with the AI agent

 ## Notes

-- Noted that the api keys I'm using is free so it's not unlimited
+- Noted that the api keys I'm using are free so they're not unlimited
-- Both Replicate and SerPapi have very limited amount of free usage
+- Both Replicate and SerpApi have very limited amount of free usage
 - If there's any authentication errors, that means it reaches the limitation
 - Feel free to contact me if you need another API key to evaluate the function of the agent

 ## Requirements

-- Python 3.11.4
+- Python==3.11.4
 - Flask==3.0.3
 - google_search_results==2.4.2
 - PyYAML==6.0.1